Brolock/OldOnes/README.md

 Known Issues:

-Sometimes Releasing a card from a grab doesn't work Sometimes Cards don't turn up when being drawn: This has been temporarly fixed by forcing cards in hand to be face up
+Sometimes Releasing a card from a grab doesn't work

-There can be only one Specifically targetable ability per cards.
-A queue need to be implemented: BP_AbilityTargetingManager::EventGraph > GoToNextTargetManagementInQueue
+Sometimes Cards don't turn up when being drawn TEMPORARY FIX: This has been temporarly fixed by forcing cards in hand to be face up

 ===

 !!!
 Big optimization!!!